guideaichat-auxpery/Guide/replit.md

 # System Architecture

 ## Frontend
-- **Framework**: Streamlit (wide layout) with a chat interface, curriculum selector, file upload, and accessibility wizard.
+- **Framework**: Streamlit (wide layout) with dual-mode interface (educator and student) featuring chat, curriculum selector, file upload, and accessibility wizard.
-- **State Management**: Session-based for conversation history, curriculum selection, and uploaded content.
+- **State Management**: Session-based for conversation history, curriculum selection, and uploaded content with separate contexts for educators and students.
 - **Visualization**: Plotly for charts and timelines.

 ## Backend